0dev-hq/0dev/README.md

 Results from these queries can also be visualized as tables and charts in a report which can be saved and easily shared with your team.

 The platform is built with extensibility in mind, allowing users to add new data sources, query engines, AI models, and more.
-Our vision for 0dev is to expand its capabilities both horizontally and vertically: horizontally, by adding more and more AI-driven functionality, and vertically, by enhancing existing features for even greater depth and utility.
+The vision for 0dev is to expand its capabilities both horizontally and vertically: horizontally, by adding more and more AI-driven functionality, and vertically, by enhancing existing features for even greater depth and utility.

 [![YouTube Video](https://img.shields.io/badge/Watch%20on-YouTube-red?style=for-the-badge&logo=youtube)](https://www.youtube.com/embed/K9B3AWI8uIE)
 [![Join us on Discord](https://img.shields.io/badge/Join%20our-Discord-blue?style=for-the-badge&logo=discord)](https://discord.gg/GNSCWZm6kT)